 If you have any doubts, then choose a purple shampoo over a blue one, because a blue shampoo can make blonde hair turn green.

 We hope you’ve found this article about silver shampoo to be useful!
-If you take your own purple shampoo before and after picture, tag us!
+If you take any purple shampoo before and after picture, tag us!
 We love to see how our customers use our products.